Michaelpalacce/NAT/README.md

 - [x] Running Tests
 - [x] Save Artifact in memory so we don't read it twice
 - [ ] Improve Push Code Logic
+- [ ] Only push changed files for watch mode?
+- [ ] Code Coverage
-- [ ] Download dependencies and push them
+- [ ] Download dependencies and push them too
 - [ ] Definitions?
-- [ ] Don't rely on vrotsc and vropkg from maven central
+- [ ] Don't rely on vrotsc, vropkg and vrotest from maven central

 ## Development